Automotive facts and figures

 - All the world's major automotive brands represented in Berlin;

-- One out of 10 Berliners in the manufacturing industry involved in motor vehicle manufacturing;
+- 8 % of the employees in the manufacturing industry are involved in motor vehicle manufacturing;

-(Source: Information Brief (Kurzinformation), Senate Administration for Economics, Technology and Research (Senatsverwaltung für Wirtschaft, Technologie, und Forschung), 2011)
+(Source: Information Brief (Kurzinformation), Senate Administration for Economics, Technology and Research (Senatsverwaltung für Wirtschaft, Technologie, und Forschung), 2011, Factsheet Industry, 2012)

 A new global hub for the automobile industry has emerged in Eastern Germany and the neighboring Central and Eastern European countries.
 It serves the burgeoning markets in Central and Eastern Europe.